MATT CD (test tracks)

 The ASC Acoustic Test Signal

-To explore the musical intelligibility and the sonic image-ability of your audio system…
+Explore the musical intelligibility and the sonic image-ability of your audio system

 This test is a rapid gated slow sine sweep.
 It demonstrates the musical clarity vs frequency of the HiFi system in your room.
 In some ranges of sound you will hear strong rapid dynamic sound level changes while in other ranges the tone bursts blur together in reverberant chaos.
 You can also hear the more familiar peaks and valleys of your room.
 Then play it again but this time close your eyes and concentrate on the sound stage of this perfectly mono signal.
 In some tone ranges the image stays put; stage center, small and tight, where it belongs.
 But the next tone range sees the image lose focus and fluff up into a ball of fog.
 And yet another sees the image up and wander off, flying around the sound stage like Peter Pan.